Loralaura/group-exercise-react-props-state/user_requirements/user_requirements.md

 ## Requirement 3 - Chuck Jokes 🃏

 - The page must display some jokes about Chuck.
 These jokes can be found in one of the useState declarations.
-Using what you know about JavaScript, `.map()` over jokes and return the `<ChuckJokes />` component underneath the heading "Jokes: ".
+Using what you know about JavaScript, `.map()` over jokes and use the `<ChuckJoke />` component to render each joke underneath the heading "Jokes: ".

-- Pass the joke down to `<ChuckJokes />` using props
+- Pass each joke down to `<ChuckJoke />` using props

 💡 Hint: consider what type this should be, refer to `joke.ts`